Inside: an apple beginning sounds digital activity for kindergarten or preschool students

 These cards are hosted on the Boom Learning℠ platform, and they are easy to assign with Google Classroom™ or with Seesaw.

 Boom Cards™ are fun digital task cards that students can work on at school or on a connected device at home.
 They are self-checking, so students will get instant feedback about whether their response was correct or not.

 There are two slides for each letter of the alphabet, so your little learners will have plenty to do.

 Here’s a great video I found that shows you how different kinds of Boom Cards work:

 These are SO engaging for kids, and you won’t have to sweat over the laminating machine to make a paper version – hooray!

 You can try out a playable preview of this apple beginning sounds activity if you like.

 >>> Click here to see this product in my Teachers Pay Teachers store.

 Because kids need to associate auditory sounds with visual letters, being able to play the name of the letter sound picture is a game changer!
 (Plus, then there’s no confusion about what each picture represents.)

-And you know what?
 There’s a HUGE advantage to going digital for teaching letter sounds.